Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cairo/README.md

 ### Version 1.17.8 from 23.09 on

-  * Trivial version bump of the 1.17.4 EasyConfig.
+  * Switched to a meson build based on the EasyBuilders EasyConfig.